Citi/parfun/docs/source/tutorials/quickstart.rst

 First, we tell the parallel engine how to partition the data with the ``split`` parameter.
 Note that we can safely split the calculation over countries, as the function itself processes these countries independently.

-- We use :py:func:`~parfun.partition.api.per_argument` to tell the parallel engine which arguments to partition on.
+- We use :py:func:`~parfun.per_argument` to tell the parallel engine which arguments to partition on.
 In the example, we will only partition on the ``portfolio`` argument, and we don't touch the ``columns`` argument.

-- We use :py:func:`~parfun.partition.dataframe.df_by_group` to specify that the portfolio dataframe can be partitioned over it's ``country`` column.
+- We use :py:func:`~parfun.dataframe.by_group` to specify that the portfolio dataframe can be partitioned over it's ``country`` column.

 Finally, the parallel engine needs to know how to *combine the results* of the partitioned calls to ``relative_metrics()``.
 This is done with the help of the ``combine_with`` parameter.
-In our example, we just concat the result dataframes with :py:func:`~parfun.combine.dataframe.df_concat`.
+In our example, we just concat the result dataframes with :py:func:`~parfun.dataframe.concat`.

 When executed, the parallel engine with automatically take care of executing the function in parallel, which would schematically look like this: